About the Faces From Our Town workshops

-The goal of the Faces From Our Town photographic workshops is to show students how to produce powerful portraits using simple lighting and camera techniques, interesting composition and props.
+The Faces From Our Town photographic workshops will show students how to produce powerful portraits using simple lighting and camera techniques, interesting composition and simple props.

-The engaging and highly creative Faces From Our Town photographic workshops will culminate in the production of a powerful portrait and story of a selected student and or community members who will share their story of migration to Tasmania.
+The engaging and highly creative Faces From Our Town photographic workshops will culminate in the production of a powerful portrait and story of a selected student or community members who will share their palawa cultural history or story of migration to Tasmania.

 Major themes and goals examined through the final portraits include promoting equality, the value of multiculturalism and immigration, combating racism and discrimination, promoting empathy and compassion and adding to community cohesion.